cloudnativetrainings/trainings/k8s_security/06_encryption_at_rest/README.md

 cp /root/06_encryption_at_rest/encryption-config.yaml /root/apiserver
 ```

-### Engage the encryption config file in the apiserver
+### Engage the Encryption Config File in the API Server

+Edit the static manifest for the API Server
 ```bash
 vi /etc/kubernetes/manifests/kube-apiserver.yaml
 ```